Lu-17/drug_development_b/README.md

 3. Equilibration of the solvent around the protein (with two ensembles, NVT and NPT)
 4. Production simulation.

+## setup
+In the setup step, a topology for the protein structure is prepared which contains all the information required to describe the molecule for the purposes of simulation (atom masses, bond lengths and angles, charges).
+Then, a GRO structure file is created, storing the structure of the protein.
+Finally, a ‘position restraint file’ is created which will define the unit cell where the simulation will take place.
+After that, protein solvation is executed to add water molecules and ions to the simulation box.

 ## Steps
 The following workflow (https://usegalaxy.eu/u/shadwa_7/h/md) was executed using PDB: 1AKI as shown in the figure below.

 **Fig 5.** workflow ![worflow](https://user-images.githubusercontent.com/88459663/130258174-60e498fd-4677-497c-9b53-40d06d319110.PNG)

 ## Results
 Results in the form of .GRO file were visualized using NGL viewer